PLEASE SUPPORT THE UNIVERSAL FESTIVAL CALENDAR

 Keep Holding That Frequency.

 June 1 - 30

 June is named for the divine mother Juno (Greek Hera), wife of Zeus/Jupiter.
 Juno is the protector of the sanctity of marriage and the family.
-She is the Triple Goddess as Mother, and she is so committed to this duty that in her wisdom she forgives the constant, flamboyant infidelities of her husband, and knows when it is time to teach, and when it is time to get out of her children's way.
+She is the G, and she is so committed to this duty that in her wisdom she forgives the constant, flamboyant infidelities of her husband -- and the nerve of this cheeky satyr who blows his aulos right at her -- and knows when it is time to teach, and when it is time to get out of her children's way.

 In the ancient Greco-Roman solar calendar, this day is the purification festival of Ambarvalia, so-called because it was customary to circumambulate the fields and pray for the continued blessing of Demeter/Ceres on the growing plants.

 The Iroquois peoples of North America celebrate the Strawberry Ceremony, in thanksgiving for the strawberry harvest and all the abundant blessings of nature.
 Devotees of the sacred feminine also honor women's medicines at this Strawberry Moon festival.
 It is usually held in the days culminating at the Gemini New Moon, Thanks to Theresa of Blue Star Visions for clarifying the timing of this rite.
 As with all rites keyed to the appearance of the New Moon, it's best to check dates in your area.

 June 4, Saturday